-At the turn of the 18th century, St. Thomas had become the base for Caribbean legendary pirates, such as Black Beard and Captain Kidd.
-One can visit Blackbeard’s Castle for a small fee.
-The United States first realized the Virgin Islands’ strategic and important location during the Civil War, and wanted to purchase it, but no deal was struck until WWI, when they paid $25 million dollars for ownership.
+At the turn of the 18th century, St. Thomas had become the base for Caribbean legendary pirates, including Black Beard and Captain Kidd.
+For a small fee, you can visit Blackbeard’s Castle.
+The United States first realized the Virgin Islands’ strategic and important location during the Civil War and wanted to purchase it.
+No no deal was struck until WWI, when they paid $25 million dollars for ownership.
 St. Thomas is 13 miles long, 4 miles wide, and maintains a 73-89 degree temperature year round.

-Magen’s Bay is stunning and its white sand beaches are often photographed.
-You can get a great photograph of these beaches from the top of Flag Hill.
-To get there, take the sky ride to Paradise Point, which is a seven minute ride.
-It has a lovely view of the harbor.
+Magen’s Bay is stunning!
+Its white sand beaches are often photographed, especially from the top of Flag Hill.
+To get there, take the sky ride to Paradise Point, a seven minute ride.
 Magen’s Bay is continually voted one of the top ten beaches in the world by National Geographic Magazine.

-Conveniently enough, the main street for shopping is ‘Main Street’.
-Long stretches of arcade style shopping are the backdrop for the amazing jewelry stores in USVI and nice shopping locations lie on the waterfront, as well.
+Conveniently enough, St. Thomas’ main street for shopping is “Main Street”.
+Long stretches of arcade style shopping are the backdrop for the amazing jewelry stores.
+Nice shopping locations lie on the waterfront, as well.
 St. Thomas is known for its expensive perfumes and diamonds.
 My favorite exquisite jewelry store is Little Switzerland, with other locations in Barbados, St. John, and Key West.

-FYI: The local cuisine of St. Thomas is Johnnycakes, beans, rice, grouper, red snapper, passion fruit, and guava.
+FYI: St. Thomas’ local cuisine include Johnnycakes, beans, rice, grouper, red snapper, passion fruit, and guava.

 Check out our other Caribbean Island posts: